Advanced Automotive Design

-Advanced Automotive Design (AAD) is a South African automobile manufacturer located in Die Wilgers, Pretoria.
+Advanced Automotive Design (AAD) was a South African automobile and kit car manufacturer located in Die Wilgers, Pretoria.
 The company was founded in 1995 by Brian Glover and Rhys Edwards.
 Shaka is a registered Trademark of the AAD.

+Rhys Edwards lead the design and engineering of AAD.
+He had experience in constructing race cars and vehicles for the Armed Forces.